 In hindsight, I believe I have had decent success helping passengers enjoy a better air travel experience and paving the way for the drone era.
 My team at KAUST will continue to contribute to the general area of transportation systems and mobile robotics.

-Eric Feron is a professor of aerospace software engineering who recently joined the KAUST CEMSE Division from the Georgia Institute of Technology.
+Eric Feron is a professor of Electrical, Computer, and Mechanical Engineering.
+He is the director of the Robotics, Intelligent Systems, and Control (RISC) Laboratory.
+He recently joined the KAUST CEMSE Division from the Georgia Institute of Technology.
 Prior to his time at Georgia Tech, he was an active faculty member in MIT's Aeronautics and Astronautics department from 1993 until 2005.
 Feron’s career in academia began in Paris, France, where he obtained his B.S. and M.S. from École Polytechnique and École Normale Superieure, respectively.
 He later completed his Ph.D. in aerospace engineering at Stanford University, U.S.

 It is very exciting to be at KAUST at a time when the Kingdom of Saudi Arabia is all over the news.
-As always, I feel the challenge set by my new colleagues' own record.
-I believe much of my work will benefit from what is already happening at KAUST.
+As always, Feron feels the challenge set by his new colleagues' own record.
+He believe much of his work will benefit from what is already happening at KAUST.

 Robotics is the integrative systems engineering discipline by excellence.
 As technology becomes increasingly sharp and knowledge extends, robots are progressively entering all aspects of our world.
 Robots and humans are bound to develop each other's capabilities in a symbiotic relation that is only beginning and will last for decades.